Resort Report for our holiday in Mexico at the Occidental Allegro Resort, Cozumel Island, May 2005.

-Occidental's PADI-accredited Palancar Dive Centre (2014 note: Care: I think the dive centre is under new management since this was written) has a big jetty and half a dozen dive boats of different sizes and speeds.
+Occidental's PADI-accredited Palancar Dive Centre (2014 note: Care: I think the dive centre is under new management since this was written, and may no longer operate from this hotel) has a big jetty and half a dozen dive boats of different sizes and speeds.
 The centre has a window where you check in and book yourself on dives.
 At the next window you can get rental equipment such as BCDs, regulators, weights and belts, which were all clean, newish, in good condition.
 There are several rinsing tanks, and lockers available for a US$10 deposit on the padlock.
 They do nitrox.
 There's also a dive shop and a classroom.
 The dive leaders were expert and professional and clearly knew the reefs well.

 The resort is ideally placed for Cozumel's world-class south-western reefs - Columbia, Palancar, Santa Rosa and so on.
 The furthest is only 20 minutes travel away.
 Santa Rosa is just 5 minutes.
 This means you could do two dives in the morning (9 and 10:30) and two in the afternoon (2 and 3:30).
 The first dive is always a deep one (limited to max 80ft = 25m) down the reef slope, rising back to the reef top after 25 minutes, with the second shallower (limited to 60 feet = 18 meters) on the reef tops.
 I did the two morning dives, then spent the rest of the day on the beach offgassing… The dive boat staff hand out bottles of cold water before and after dives.